Join the Santa Monica City Attorney's Office

 Required qualifications:

-· Minimum of five years’ relevant experience, which should include general municipal law practice and litigation experience, including writs;
+· Minimum of five years’ relevant experience in general municipal law practice

 · Prior experience advising city departments or public agencies.

-· Ability to build and maintain relationships across all city departments; and
+· Ability to build and maintain relationships across all city departments.

 Preferred qualifications:

-· Expertise in election law, conflicts law, administrative law, constitutional law, land use law, and/or other areas of municipal law;
+· Knowledge of election law, conflicts law, administrative law, constitutional law, land use law, and/or other areas of municipal law.

-· Trial and appellate experience in state and federal court; and
+· Trial and appellate experience in state and federal court.

 · Familiarity with government tort claims, tort law, and employment law.